matteocarnelos/kademlia-go/docs/kadlab-report.md

 * Completion of the qualifying objectives:
     * U1 - Object expiration: the TTL mechanism should be used to limit the lifetime of data in the network.
-It will also be necessary to decide the TTL, as if it is changeable or not
+It will also be necessary to decide the TTL, as if it is changeable or not.
     * U2 - Object expiration delay: to avoid losing the objects more than one node should have the information; in this objective, the main goal is to keep contact with those nodes, so they do not delete the information.
     * U3 - Forget CLI command: allow the original uploader of an object to stop refreshing it.
     * U4 - RESTful application interface: provide compatibility with web applications by implementing the RESTful API on each node and thus being able to transfer the files using HTTP methods.
+    * U5 - Higher unit test coverage: add even more complete tests to check the proper functioning of the code.
-    * U6 - Concurrency and thread safety: make use of the golang utilities (channels or threads) for sending concurrent messages to the other nodes
+    * U6 - Concurrency and thread safety: make use of the golang utilities (channels or threads) for sending concurrent messages to the other nodes.

 * Update lab report

 #### Backlog
-[comment]: <> (TODO: Review if the U5 objective has been implemented or not)
-* Completion of the following qualifying objective:
-  * U5 - Higher unit test coverage: add even more complete tests to check the proper functioning of the code
+_[Empty]_

 #### Reflections
-[comment]: <> (TODO: REVIEW)
 Once the mandatory objectives were implemented at the end of sprint 1, we focused on the completion of the qualifying objectives.
-While almost all the objectives were successfully added to our project, we could not achieve 80% test coverage.
-However, object expiration, object expiration delay, forget the CLI command, the RESTful application interface and concurrency and thread safety have been integrated with the working code.
+We were able to complete all the qualifying objectives, so object expiration, object expiration delay, forget the CLI command, the RESTful application interface, the advanced test coverage and concurrency and thread safety have been integrated with the working code.

 We followed the Kademlia paper from the start, so when we found ourselves with the developing of the qualifying objectives, we realised that we had implemented part of them without even knowing.
 Both qualifying objectives U1 and U2 related to the object expiration had been already